 To reach the start of the tour you will travel north by train from Oslo Gardermoen Airport to the town of Vinstra.
-Here you will be collected at the railway station and we will take a taxi transfer of approximately 30 minutes to Spidbergseter in the Rondane National Park to our mountain hotel.
+Here you will be collected at the railway station and we will take a taxi transfer of approximately 35 minutes to Rondablikk in the Rondane National Park to our mountain hotel.
 The train station is in the airport building at Oslo Gardermoen which makes everything easy.
-To ensure that you are able to make use of the prearranged group transfer, from train station to the hotel, you should take the 1429 hrs train to Ringebu, which is likely to be on the Departure board as the line to Trondheim S. It arrives at Ringebu at 1652 hrs.
-You will be collected by our hotel, and the transfer to your hotel from Ringebu station is included in your trip fee.
-We ask you to contact us BEFORE booking your flights so that we can verify the latest train times as these are published only 3 months before departure.
-The train station is in the airport building at Gardermoen and it all works very efficiently in terms of connecting with your flight.
-Tickets are easily booked on line, and you will usually benefit from a reduced price if you book in advance at Norwegian Trains.
+To ensure that you are able to make use of the prearranged group transfer, from train station to the hotel, you should take the 1429 hrs train to Vinstra, which is likely to be on the Departure board as the line to Trondheim S. Upon arrival at Vinstra station at 1716 hrs you will be collected by our hotel.
+Tickets are easily booked on line, and you will usually benefit from a reduced price if you book in advance at Vy.no.

 It may also be possible to travel to Oslo late on the Friday evening if you have a very early flight on the Saturday.
 There are various hotels at Oslo airport which make an overnight prior to an early flight very easy.

 When booking a trip we ask you to acquire insurance to cover you for the following: